philiplane5000/quik-burger/README.md

 # Eat-Da-Burger

-* `EAT-DA-BURGER` is a restaurant app that lets visiting users input the names of burgers they'd like to eat, which are added to a menu titled "Uneaten".
+* `EAT-DA-BURGER` is a restaurant app that allows users to input the names of burgers they'd like to eat, which are added to a menu titled "Uneaten" and/or "devour" them.

-* `Each` burger appears dynamically on screen under the `Uneaten` menu list with a button, `Devour`.
+* Newly created `burgers` appear dynamically on screen under the `Uneaten` menu list.

+* Each `Uneaten` burger comes with a `Devour` button.

-* `Devour` on click will send the burger over to the `Eaten` list.
+* On click, `Devour` will send the burger over to the `Eaten` list.

-## HOW
+### Summary

-* The app communicates with a `mysql` database to store burger data.
-The on screen buttons trigger get or post requests via `express` to fetch or update the appropriate data and render the response on screen appropriately.
+* The app communicates with a `mysql` database to fetch or store new burger data.
+The on screen buttons trigger get or post requests via `express` to fetch or update the appropriate burger data -- the response is rendered in the view appropriately.

 * `EAT-DA-BURGER` is running live on [Heroku](https://google.com)